Discover how to get rid of muffin top fast with these 7 simple exercises. Strengthen your core and create a toned

 High-Intensity Interval Training is a form of cardio and strength exercise that has you work as hard as you can for short periods of time with short periods of rest in between.

-HIIT training, or similar styles like Tabata intervals, are more efficient at burning calories and keeping your metabolism elevated long after you are done exercising.
+And HIIT workouts are more efficient at burning calories and keeping your metabolism elevated long after you are done exercising.
 So calories will continue to burn even as you move throughout the next part of your day.

 The American Heart Association recommends at least 150 minutes per week of moderate-intensity aerobic activity or 75 minutes per week of vigorous aerobic activity, or a combination of both preferably spread throughout the week.